The Difference Between A Recovery Coach & A 12-Step Sponsor

-Congratulations, you’ve taken the initial steps to get sober!
+Congratulations, you’ve taken the initial step to get sober!

-It is not important whether you recently started reducing harm from your substance use, completed a detox, attended an in-patient treatment program, or are residing in a sober living home.
-If you took the extra step and moved into a sober living home. such as The Lighthouse sober living in Connecticut, you were paired with a recovery coach, as part of their program.
+It is not important whether you recently started reducing harm from your substance use, completed a detox, attended an in-patient treatment program, or are residing in a sober living some, you are in recovery when you say you are.
+The Lighthouse sober living in Connecticut is a unique SLH because when you reside in the home you are paired with a recovery coach, as part of their program.

-While working with your coach, he suggested you get a sponsor to work with to get the most from the 12-Step program you’re attending.
+While working with your coach, he might suggest you get a sponsor to work with in order to get the most from the 12-Step program you’re attending.

-When he told you this, you were confused because you didn’t understand why you need both a recovery coach and a 12-Step Sponsor?
+When he told you this, you were confused because you didn’t understand why you needed both a recovery coach and a 12-Step Sponsor?

 Keep reading to understand the difference between a recovery coach and 12-step Sponsor.
-And why both roles help you achieve sustainable recovery.
+And why both roles are unique to achieving sustainable recovery.

 The Difference Between a 12-Step Sponsor and a Recovery Coach

 A non-paid peer advocate associated with a particular 12-Step organization.
 He or she performs the role of mentor or guide, has worked the steps and no longer succumbs to the urge to drink.
-A sponsor sees his service work as a way of giving back or reciprocity for the life he is gained from the 12-Step program.
+A sponsor sees his service work as a way of giving back (reciprocity) for the life he is gained from the 12-Step program of his choosing.
 Service work or giving back to the 12-Step Group increases a participants self-confidence, esteem, and foundation for recovery.

 A person in recovery from substance use disorder is qualified to become a sponsor after he or she

-Lives by the teachings found in the Big Book for each 12-Step organization
+Lives by the teachings found in the Big Book teachings of any 12-step fellowship.

 Attending and participating at meetings